Yuvaranithulasingam/EX-02-1a/README.md

 # EX-02-1a  PRINTING A STRING

 ## AIM:
-     To write a C Program to print the string "APPLE" n number of times.
+To write a C Program to print the string "WELCOME" n number of times.

 ## ALGORITHM:
 1. Start the program.